research team mentor

 In addition to work performed in research gardens at Tyson Research Center, there will be many days where approximately half of the team travels to off-site locations for field surveys or to collect data from the garden experiments.
 These off-site locations include public parks in the City of St. Louis and St. Louis County, as well as Shaw Nature Reserve.

-Team structure and opportunities for independent research
+Team structure and opportunities for individual research

-Our team will work collaboratively on all projects, with supervision by the research mentors (PI, postdocs, and graduate student).
-Undergraduate students will also have the opportunity to be near-peer mentors for high school fellows.
-We encourage motivated students to pursue independent research projects.
+We encourage motivated students to pursue individual research projects.
 These can include: (1) data collection, data analyses, and/or data syntheses that lead to a research poster presentation at the Washington University Undergraduate Research Symposium; (2) independent research for course credit (BIOL 200 or BIOL 500) in the fall or spring semesters; and (3) senior honors theses that lead to research presentations at professional conferences and/or peer-reviewed publications.
 Students interested in senior honors theses should contact Rachel Penczykowski prior to the start of the field season.